 The accompanying unaudited condensed consolidated financial statements include the accounts of the Company and its subsidiaries.
 The unaudited condensed consolidated financial statements do not include all of the information required by accounting principles generally accepted in the United States ("GAAP").
 The Condensed Consolidated Balance Sheet at December 31, 2021 was derived from the audited Consolidated Balance Sheet at that date and does not include all the disclosures required by GAAP.
-In the opinion of management, all adjustments which are of a normal recurring nature and necessary for a fair statement of the results as of June 30, 2022 and for the three and six months ended June 30, 2022 and 2021 have been reflected in the condensed consolidated financial statements.
-These unaudited condensed consolidated financial statements as of and for the year ended December 31, 2021 and the related footnotes thereto.
-Operating results for the three and six months ended June 30, 2022 are not necessarily indicative of the results to be expected during the remainder of the current year or for any future period.
+In the opinion of management, all adjustments which are of a normal recurring nature and necessary for a fair statement of the results as of September 30, 2022 and for the three and nine months ended September 30, 2022 and 2021 have been reflected in the condensed consolidated financial statements.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements as of and for the year ended December 31, 2021 and the related footnotes thereto.
+Operating results for the three and nine months ended September 30, 2022 are not necessarily indicative of the results to be expected during the remainder of the current year or for any future period.